SchoolOfCode/bc17-w8d1-workshop-react-flashcards-v2-team-rocket-1/PLAN.md

 - create an event handler that changes the state from 'open'  to 'close' ✅
 - Within useEffect, add logic that hides the question and shows the answer when the state goes from close to open ✅

+##

+- Move flashcardData to app.jsx ✅
+- Create state for that
+- Move state via props down to Flashcards

 # Step 3

 - Once those components are done, then move on to create a Form component.